urbn/URBNSwiftCarousel/README.md

 [![License](https://img.shields.io/cocoapods/l/URBNSwiftCarousel.svg?style=flat)](http://cocoapods.org/pods/URBNSwiftCarousel)
 [![Platform](https://img.shields.io/cocoapods/p/URBNSwiftCarousel.svg?style=flat)](http://cocoapods.org/pods/URBNSwiftCarousel)

+## About

+URBNSwiftCarousel is a pod that implements a custom view controller transition between two collection views.

+URBNSwiftCarousel is based on an NSObject sublcass, URBNSwTransitionController, that implements the protocol methods of UIViewControllerAnimatedTransitioning and UIViewControllerTransitioningDelegate.
+This NSObject subclass uses a subclass of UIPresentationController to manage the animation.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 9 is the minimum recommended OS.

 ## Installation